kminder/notebook/knox-topo-dir/src/design.md

 Instead of a single topology file there would be directory.
 For example `sandbox.xml` would become `sandbox`.
 The creation of `sandbox.war.{timestamp}` would not change but the timestamp would be that of the _newest_ file in the dir.
+Could also use a timestamp or trigger file in the directory who's timestamp would be monitored.
-The topo dir would contain the following files
+The topo dir would contain the following files:
 ```
 {GATEWAY_HOME}/deployments/sandbox/
     providers.xml